 The University measures the Satisfactory Academic Progress of students based on qualitative standard which denotes to the Cumulative Grade Point Average (CGPA) of students; and quantitative standard that consists of the maximum timeframe that student is allowed to complete the degree requirements, and the minimum credit hours to be enrolled and earned per semester.

 Maximum timeframe:

-Full-time and part-time students are expected to complete their master's degrees' requirements within 150% of the credit hours length of their programs.
+Full-time and part-time students are expected to complete their master's degrees' requirements within 150% of the credit hours length of their programs, the equivalent of 3 years for master programs.

-Academic Warnings
+Academic Warnings: